DavidSchirduan/DavidSchirduan.github.io/_posts/2023-01-21-OverpoweredSepulchre.md

 "I am bound to this place while my companions suffer.
 And their pain is long-suffering indeed."
 The pale figures offers a sad smile.
 "Yet, I will sit a while and enjoy this momentary distraction.
 Ask what you will, and I shall answer."

-And with that, Ceylon-4 took the first step in a life-long journey of learning.
+And with that, Ceylon took the first step in a life-long journey of learning.
 He never quite put away his weapons, but he learned to talk first, and shoot only when necessary.

 **Final Score: 70 Overpower**